Textualize/textual/docs/guide/input.md

 #### character

-If the key has an associated printable character then `character` will contain a string with a single unicode character.
+If the key has an associated printable character, then `character` will contain a string with a single Unicode character.
 If there is no printable character for the key (such as for function keys) then `character` will be `None`.

 For example the ++p++ key will produce `character="p"` but ++f2++ will produce `character=None`.